ls1intum/Artemis/docs/user/exercises/quiz.rst

                         :align: center
                         :scale: 50

-                    - Title: provide the title of the Drag-and-Drop Model Quiz
+                    - Title (required): provide the title of the Drag-and-Drop Model Quiz

                     - Diagram Type: It is a list picker to select between several diagrams: